ContentMine/workshop-resources/training-guidelines/how-to-setup-a-training.md

 * use qr link or bit.ly for it

 ### GitHub repository
-* offer participants ways to get to the necessary level in advance: install sw, learn stuff, read things
+* Offer participants ways to get to the necessary level in advance: install and practice software, read external resources

 ## Dealing with problems

-* offer advice for offline alternatives: AoH, prepare always something!
+* Offer advice for offline alternatives: Art of Hosting, always prepare something!
-* offer hints for testing the software, the data and the slides for readiness Social interaction: offer some basic methods and concrete examples for social interactions.
+* Offer hints for testing the software, the data and the slides for readiness
+* Social interaction: offer some basic methods and concrete examples for social interactions.
 Give hints for common problems (people not interested, people start to fight, people blame you for failing/weak training, etc.)
-* Which informations need to be available all the time, especially for new arriving people?
+* Which information need to be available all the time, especially for new arriving people?
-* think through if way more or less people arrive: will the sessions still work? what could help, what do you have to change?
+* Think through if way more or less people arrive: will the sessions still work? what could help, what do you have to change?
-* how to treat racism, sexism, etc. Think about this when inviting people in advance and put focus on this
+* How to treat racism, sexism, etc. Think about this when inviting people in advance and put focus on this
-* work out alternative strategies for 3 and for 50 persons
+* Work out alternative strategies for 3 and for 50 persons

 ## Lessons learned